quickbrownfox/twitter-convowall/README.md

 [Full Fullscreen](http://addons.mozilla.org/en-us/firefox/addon/full-fullscreen/) Firefox plugin, and adjust its options so that it hides browser tabs.
 You can then run this in OS X in true full-screen mode.

+# Notes

+Not all tweets are guaranteed to display.
+Also, they may not display in the exact order they were tweeted.

 # Author

 [Lee Semel](http://leesemel.com)